Olbrien/42-libasm/README.md

 		mov rdx, 21
 		syscall

-Se montares isto para object file, .o e fizeres "objdump -D -M intel hello.o", ficas com isto.
+If you put this on a object file (.o) and do "objdump -D -M intel hello.o" you get this:

    0:   b8 01 00 00 00          mov    eax,0x1
    5:   bf 01 00 00 00          mov    edi,0x1